Tsmith5151/smu-datascience-courses/DoingDataScience/Case Study 1/Data/report.md

 ### **Tyding the Data**

 - The following code blocks will walk through the R code utilized to clean up the messy data for each data frame.
-As a note here, the NA's will not be removed during the cleaning process, rather both empty observations and all NA's will be removed in the following section when merging the data together.
+As a note here, the NA's will not be removed during the cleaning process, rather both empty observations (i.e. "") and all NA's will be removed in the following section when merging the data together.
 Let's briefly explore the two data sets below.

 #### *Gross Domestic Product Data*